-The regulations also require that drivers have special training before driving a vehicle transporting certain flammable gas materials or highway route controlled quantities of radioactive materials.
+The regulations also require that drivers have special training before operating a vehicle transporting certain flammable gas materials or highway route controlled quantities of radioactive materials.
 In addition, drivers transporting cargo tanks and portable tanks must receive specialized training.
-Each driver's employer or his or her designated representative must provide such training.
+Each driver's employer or their designated representative must provide such training.

 Some locations require permits to transport certain explosives or bulk hazardous wastes.
 States and counties also may require drivers to follow special hazardous materials routes.
 The federal government may require permits or exemptions for special hazardous materials cargo such as rocket fuel.
-Find out about permits, exemptions, and special routes for the places you drive.
+Find out about permits, exemptions and special routes for the places you drive.

-9.1 - The Intent of the Regulations
+9.1 The intent of the regulations

-9.1.1 - Contain the Material
+9.1.1 Contain the material

 Transporting hazardous materials can be risky.
-The regulations are intended to protect you, those around you, and the environment.
-They tell shippers how to package the materials safely and drivers how to load, transport, and unload the material.
+The regulations are intended to protect you, those around you and the environment.
+They inform shippers about how to package the materials safely, and drivers on how to load, transport and unload the material.
 These are called "containment rules."

-9.1.2 - Communicate the Risk
+9.1.2 Communicate the risk

 To communicate the risk, shippers must warn drivers and others about the material's hazards.
-The regulations require shippers to put hazard warning labels on packages, provide proper shipping papers, emergency response information, and placards.
-These steps communicate the hazard to the shipper, the carrier, and the driver.
+The regulations require shippers to put hazard warning labels on packages, provide proper shipping papers, emergency response information and placards.

+These steps communicate the hazard to the shipper, the carrier and the driver.

-9.1.3 - Assure Safe Drivers and Equipment
+9.1.3 Assure safe drivers and equipment